Reviewed by John P. Cunha, DO, FACOEP on March 12, 2018

 Unlike DVTs there are usually no external symptoms.
 The most common presenting signs and symptoms are: shortness of breath (mild to severe), chest pain (sometimes worse with taking a deep breath), fast heart beat, and cough (sometimes with blood in sputum).

 Q:What are other risks of having a pulmonary embolism?

 A:Sudden death is a possible risk associated with pulmonary embolism.

 A pulmonary embolus can present in many different ways.
-There can be mild symptoms (fast heartbeat, slight shortness of breath) or severe symptoms such as sudden death.
+There can be mild symptoms (fast heart beat, slight shortness of breath) or severe symptoms that can lead to sudden death.

-Q:What is the treatment for deep venous thrombosis above the knee?
+Q:What is the treatment for DVT and PE?

-Q:What percentage of people who have had DVT or PE are at risk for another episode?
+Q:People who have had DVT or PE are at risk for another episode.
+True or false?